SaiSindhuja197/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

     >**Note**: This code stops the stream.

 ### Summary

 In this exercise, you have created a lakehouse, a KQL database to analyze the data uploaded into the lakehouse.
 You used KQL to query the data and create a query set, which was then used to create a Power BI report.

 ### You have successfully completed the exercise.
-Click on Next >> to procced with next exercise.
+Click on Next >> to proceed with next exercise.